 - Digital Asset Management: Store, share, find, and update digital assets quickly and find the most recent version of your creatives easily with the version control feature.

 - Proofreading tools: Expedite your revision process with high-speed file rendering even at 6,000% zoom and AI-powered proofing tools that spot grammatical errors and easily overlooked errors like wrong brand colors and typefaces.

 - Compliance: Adhere to compliance regulations easily, eliminate recalls with checklists, and manage changes effortlessly with the creative comparison feature.

 DTC marketing eliminates middlemen and enables brands to collect more accurate data that allows them to improve their conversion rates and map out their buyer journey more effectively.

 Using first-party data, creating influencer campaigns, and coming up with effective packaging designs are some of the best marketing strategies brands can use to increase their customers.

-Artwork Flow is a creative collaboration platform that helps your teams streamline your creative design process and move your designs from web-to-shelf in a short time.
+Artwork Flow is a creative collaboration platform & brand asset management software that helps your teams streamline your creative design process and move your designs from web-to-shelf in a short time.
 To understand how it can help your organization, sign up for a free demo today.